Poinsettia Care

 You can cover the plant for 14 hours every day with a cardboard box or a bucket that won't let light through.
 The plant has to be in darkness for this length of time!
 Even artificial light or street lights can interrupt the process of setting flowers during this phase and they won't turn red.

 Are Poinsettias poisonous?
-Like all plants out of the Euphorbia family Poinsettias have a milky sap that can cause skin irritations.
+Like all plants out of the Euphorbia family they have a milky sap that can cause skin irritations.
 Other than that there is no major risk with growing poinsettias.
 Children and pets are safe even if they ingest a few leaves.
 They may cause stomach upsets or diarrhea but that is about it.
 No need to panic!